-2. Don’t construct the bonfire until the actual day of your festivities, then move it to a different spot if kept there for a while
+Don’t construct the bonfire until the actual day of your festivities, then move it to a different spot if kept there for a while.

-If you do find a hedgehog in a bonfire:
+What to do if you do find a hedgehog in a bonfire

 1. Wear gardening gloves, which stops human scent getting on them, minimises stress to them and saves your hands from spines